Agoric/documentation/main/guides/zoe/actual-contracts/PSM.md

 	  want: { Out: wantAnchorAmount },
     });
 	```
-4. Create a payment record containing the IST tokens you’re trading to the PSM.
+4. Create and harden a payment record containing the IST tokens you’re trading to the PSM.
 	```js
 	const myPaymentRecord = harden({ In: mintedPayment });
 	```